kozec/syncthing-gtk/README.md

 - Running Syncthing daemon in background
 - Half-automatic setup for new nodes and repositories
 - Filesystem watching and instant synchronization using inotify
+- Nautilus (a.k.a.
+Files), Nemo and Caja integration
 - Desktop notifications

 Dependencies:
-- python 2.7, GTK 3.10 or newer and <a href=https://live.gnome.org/PyGObject>PyGObject</a>
+- python 2.7, GTK 3.8 or newer and <a href=https://live.gnome.org/PyGObject>PyGObject</a>
 - python-gi-cairo on debian based distros (included in PyGObject elsewhere)
 - <a href="http://labix.org/python-dateutil">python-dateutil</a> (Python2 version)
 - <a href="https://pypi.python.org/pypi/setuptools">setuptools</a>